 Above the stage was a filing known as the “heavens” which was painted like the sky with clouds and stars.
 The heavens contained a trap door with which actors could descend and ascend when required.
 A trap door built into the stage also allowed for movement of actors on and off the stage.

-In 1970, American actor and director Sam Wanamaker founded the Shakespeare Globe Trust and the International Shakespeare Globe Centre with the idea that a faithful recreation of Shakespeare’s Globe should be built near its’ original position, on the banks of the river.
+In 1970, American actor and director Sam Wanamaker founded the Shakespeare Globe Trust and the International Shakespeare Globe Centre with the idea that a faithful recreation of Shakespeare’s Globe should be built near its original position on the banks of the river.
 No easy task, Wanamaker fought detractors who believed a faithful reconstruction would not be possible, those who insisted that the new building would be a fire hazard, and those who said the recreation would not be a viable tourist attraction.

 Performances here are staged to duplicate the original environment of the Globe.
 This means there are no spotlights, and where possible plays are staged in the daylight.
 There are also no microphones or speakers of any sort.
 All music accompaniment is performed live and the close proximity of the actors to the spectators makes performances appear more accessible and intimate.
 Although the outlay is the same, seating capacity in the modern Globe is 857 with 700 more standing – giving it around half the capacity of the original Theatre.

 Built of English Oak like the original, Shakespeare’s Globe Theatre was constructed with absolutely no structural steel.
 The thatched roof of the new Globe was a subject of much debate as roof thatching had been outlawed after the Great Fire of London in 1666.
-Wanamaker fought long and hard to utilise the thatch and this is the first – and only – permitted thatched roof in London since 1666!
+Wanamaker fought long and hard to utilize the thatch and this is the first – and only – permitted thatched roof in London since 1666!

-Today Shakespeare’s Globe Theatre stands around 230m (750ft) from the original Globe site.
+Today, Shakespeare’s Globe Theatre stands around 230m (750ft) from the original Globe site.
 The design of the theatre is the same as the original with a stage surrounded by a circular yard (where ‘groundlings’ can still view performances!) and three tiers of raked seating.
-Because the theatre is circular there is no roof over the centre of the structure so plays are only staged during the summer.
+Because the theatre is circular, there is no roof over the centre of the structure, so plays are only staged during the summer.

-Originally, women were not allowed on stage and during Shakespeare’s lifetime it would have been only men who performed his work.
+Originally, women were not allowed on stage, and during Shakespeare’s lifetime, it would have been only men who performed his work.
 Occasionally the Globe harkens back to this era, putting on entire performances where all roles are played by men.
 However, both genders are on stage regularly throughout the seasons.

-Much like Shakespeare’s Globe, the Sam Wanamaker Playhouse was built using period-accurate materials and building styles, and similarly as well, the Playhouse uses beeswax candles to light the stage rather than modern day lighting fixtures.
+Much like Shakespeare’s Globe, the Sam Wanamaker Playhouse was built using period-accurate materials and building styles, and similarly, as well, the Playhouse uses beeswax candles to light the stage rather than modern day lighting fixtures.
 The Playhouse houses around 340 seats and hosts productions throughout the winter and spring months.